 Your style of writing can impact your website user engagement by determining how readers respond to your content.
 What works for one audience base might not work well with another.
 There are two predominant writing styles on the Internet – a friendly, easy-going conversational tone and a more formal professional tone.

 The majority of websites opt to use the former style – from quirky and fun informational websites like Buzzfeed to popular Internet marketing sites.
 However, the formal tone may be better for business websites providing more serious content.
-Do your homework to identify the kind of writing style will best relay your message to your target audience.

 6. Use a responsive design